Skip to main content

 Notice Requirements

-Every probate probate proceeding (with the exception of very small estates that can use an Affidavit of Entitlement) starts with the filing of a Petition in probate court.
+Every probate proceeding (with the exception of very small estates that can use an Affidavit of Entitlement) starts with the filing of a Petition in probate court.
 The Petition provides the court with information on the decedent, as well as the decedent’s estate.

-After the Petition is filed and a hearing date is set, the Petitioner must mail a copy of the petition and a notice of hearing to all interested persons in the estate at least 10 days prior to the hearing, including Nevada’s Medicaid Recovery Unit.
+After the Petition is filed and a hearing date is set, the Petitioner must mail a copy of the petition and a notice of hearing to all interested persons in the estate at least ten days prior to the hearing, including Nevada’s Medicaid Recovery Unit.
 In a General Administration, the notice of hearing must also be published in a local newspaper.
 Summary administrations do not have this requirement.

 Creditor Claims Period